 Status Typical Usage Member This individual has completed all requirements established by your organization to become a member.
 Attendee While not a member, this person is a consistently active participant in your organization's services and/or events.
 Visitor This status is used when a person first enters through your first-time visitor process.
 As they continue to attend, they will become an attendee and possibly a member.
 Participant A participant is indirectly involved with your organization.
 For example, if a family is part of a church's youth sports program but doesn't attend that church, they would be entered into Rock as participants.
-Prospect Prospect is the default status given to any record that's added from the website.
+Web Prospect Web Prospects are the default status given to any record that's added from the website.
 Watch out for duplicate records with these!

 It's up to your organization to determine the needed connection statuses.
-These statuses can be modified by an administrator under Admin Tools > General Settings >
+These statuses can be modified by an administrator under Admin Tools > General Settings > Defined Types > Connection Status .